 The beautiful town of Westfield is located just twenty miles from Indianapolis and is a highly youth friendly community.
 There is an annual Grand Junction Soap Box Derby that takes place in the town each year and is loved by many.
 A large youth camp was recently constructed and covers over 300 acres of land.

-With its population of just over 100,000, South Bend offers dozens of recreational opportunities for those who love the outdoors.
+With a population of just over 100,000, South Bend offers dozens of recreational opportunities for those who love the outdoors.
 There are numerous golf courses and city parks scattered throughout the town.
 A number of museums featuring specialty niches like the hall of fame football are found in South Bend.

 With the nickname Lake City, it is no wonder why Warsaw draws in tourists and residents from around the state.
 The town is nestled among three different lakes and residents enjoy the beautiful landscape that Warsaw’s nature has to offer.
 The Municipal Park offers many events that take place year after year, season after season.